-A. Simulation Model
+5.1 Simulation Model and Comparison

-A packet-level simulation model has been developed in the OPNET simulator.
-In this model, a wireless network of 100 nodes are placed on a square grid as shown in Figure 2, where a node has direct connection only with its four neighbors.
-The network area is wrapped top-town and leftright to form a border-less network.
+A simulation model has been developed in the OPNET simulator.
+In this model, an ad hoc network of 100 nodes are place on a square grid as shown in Figure 2, where a node has direct connection only with its four neighbors.
+The network area is wrapped top-town and left-right to form a border-less network.
 Data packets are routed randomly following the grid, such that the route length has a uniform distribution between one and $h{max} = 10$ hops.
-This is achieved by pre-assigning a random hop count to each packet and then transmitting the packet to a randomly chosen neighbor in each hop until the hop count is reached.